billlidc/Data-Structures/README.md

     private static final DataItem DELETED = new DataItem(-1);

     private DataItem[] hashArray;

-    /**
-     * Constructs a new hashtable with the specified initial capacity.
-     * precondition: initialCapacity is a positive integer (reasonably big)
-     * @param initialCapacity initial capacity of the table */ public HashTable(int initialCapacity) {
+    public HashTable(int initialCapacity) {
         hashArray = new DataItem[initialCapacity];
     }